nico22nguyen/sort-algo-comparison/README.md

 `main.py` will print the resulting files in the `/outputs`.
 The running times for each algorithm will be printed in `/outputs/time_summaries.txt`.

 ## Warning
-`numbers.txt` contains ~3 million integers, so some of the slower algorithms (looking at you insertion + selection) could run on the order of minutes to hours depending on the machine.
+`numbers.txt` contains ~3 million integers, so some of the slower algorithms (looking at you insertion + selection) could run on the order of hours depending on the machine.